West Bloomfield Township, Michigan: Geography

 West Bloomfield is sometimes referred to by its residents as the "lake township of Oakland County", due to it being heavily dotted with small and medium-sized lakes.
 Cass Lake, the largest lake in the county, is in part of West Bloomfield, and Pine Lake, which has a private country club on its shore, is only a few miles away from Cass and lies completely within West Bloomfield.
 In addition, directly west of Pine Lake is Orchard Lake, which also has a private country club on its shore.
 Orchard Lake is surrounded by the city of Orchard Lake Village.
 Several smaller lakes are scattered around these larger ones.

 Orchard Lake Road runs north–south through the middle of the township and is the main artery of West Bloomfield's economy along with West Maple Road (15 Mile Rd.), flanked on each side by long strip malls and shopping complexes.
 There are many high-end boutique stores and expensive restaurants to visit.
 Most of the township's population growth has occurred since the 1960s, as many residents moved there from the inner ring Detroit suburbs.
 West Bloomfield is located in south-central Oakland County about 10 mi to the northwest from the Detroit city limits and has borders with Bloomfield Township to its east, Farmington Hills to its south, Commerce Township to its west, and four communities to its north: Waterford Township, Orchard Lake Village, Keego Harbor, and Sylvan Lake.
 The communities of West Bloomfield, Orchard Lake Village, Keego Harbor, and Sylvan Lake make up what is known as Greater West Bloomfield.

 According to the United States Census Bureau, the township has a total area of 31.2 sqmi, of which 27.3 sqmi is land and 3.9 sqmi, or 12.49%, is water.

+Economy

+Top employers

+According to the Charter Township's 2026 Annual Budget, the top employers in the township are: